cdapio/cdap/cdap-docs/developer-guide/source/debugging.rst

   SparkManager sparkManager = appManager.startSpark("SparkPageRankProgram");
   sparkManager.waitForFinish(60, TimeUnit.SECONDS);

-We can start verifying that the Spark program was run correctly by obtaining a client for the Procedure, and then submitting a query for the ranks::
+We verify that the Spark program ran correctly by obtaining a client for the Procedure, and then submitting a query for the ranks::